Parsl/parsl/docs/userguide/configuring.rst

    $ conda create -y --name <environment> python=<version> conda-pack
    $ conda activate <environment>
-   $ conda install -y -c conda-forge cctools parsl
+   $ conda install -y -c conda-forge ndcctools parsl

 This creates a Conda environment on your machine with all the necessary tools and setup needed to utilize Work Queue with the Parsl library.